osohq/oso-rag-chatbot/README.md

 # oso-rag-chatbot

-An demo app that uses Oso to authorize context vector embeddings before sending them to a RAG chatbot.
+A CLI demo app that uses Oso to authorize context vector embeddings before sending them to a RAG chatbot.

 ## Prerequisites

 ## Quickstart

+## Usage